Dec 2023

 Controlling and Removing Invasive Bamboo

 Controlling bamboo is a challenging task, as commonly available herbicides often have little to no effect on the plant.
-Professional contractors, like Southwest Knotweed, are recommended due to their expertise in dealing with invasive species.
+Professional contractors, like Conservation Land Services, are recommended due to their expertise in dealing with invasive species.

 Treatment Options